pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 You can check the current stage by our `Monitor <https://monitor.pchain.org>`_, or by RPC `tdm_getEpoch <https://github.com/pchain-org/pchain/wiki/JSON-RPC#tdm_getEpoch>`_.

-Now you can prepare the parameters will used during vote and reveal vote, you should have:
+Now you can prepare the parameters which will be used during vote and reveal vote, you should have:

 - address
 - consensus public key   //contains in priv_validator.json
 - consensus private key  //contains in priv_validator.json
-- amount           //should be at least 100k PI and equal or larger than total_depositProxiedBalance+total_proxiedBalance-total_pendingRefundBalance
+- amount           //should be at least 100k PI and equal or larger than total_depositProxiedBalance + total_proxiedBalance - total_pendingRefundBalance. **The amount should keep the same when you vote and reveal vote.**
 - salt

 If you are not sure what amount should set, you can check your full balance by RPC `eth_getFullBalance <https://github.com/pchain-org/pchain/wiki/JSON-RPC#eth_getFullBalance>`_.